Please click here to learn about our coronavirus response and prioritizing your health.

 Are High Words Sober Thoughts

-Euphoria is an intense feeling of happiness or excitement.
-That’s the definition provided by Merriam-Webster, and it’s a definition that helps to explain why so many Americans abuse drugs, alcohol, or both.
-Many people turn to these substances when they feel like they can’t cope with life’s struggles and want a quick escape.
-But over time, that occasional desire to escape reality turns into something so habitual that it leads to addiction.
-To put into perspective the gravity of the substance abuse problem in the U.S., we need only look at a study published by the Association of American Medical Colleges.
+To put into perspective the gravity of the substance abuse problem in the U.S., we only need to look at a study published by the Association of American Medical Colleges.
 According to researchers with this nonprofit organization based in Washington, D.C., more than 21 million Americans are struggling with at least one addiction.
 Sadly, only 10% of individuals living with such struggles receive the treatment necessary to break the cycle of addiction, say the same researchers.

 Why Euphoria Makes It Difficult for Some People To Overcome Addiction